strauchlab/two-state-stabilization/README.md

 > Additional information is available within each script in the codes folder.

 ### 1. Structural relaxation of both pre- and postfusion structures guided by density data:
+> [!NOTE]
+> To avoid unexpected results, the input PDBs must be cleaned before starting the analysis.
+For this, use the script $Rosetta/tools/protein_tools/scripts/clean_pdb.py

 Script used for RSV F and hMPV F: